Contrastive losses as generalized models of global epistasis

 In the FLIP benchmark paper, the authors apply a number of different modeling strategies to these splits, including Ridge regression, training a CNN, and a number of variations on fine-tuning the ESM language models for protein sequences \citep{Rives2021}.
 All of these models use a MSE loss to fit the model to the data, along with any model-specific regularization losses.
 In our tests, we consider only the CNN model as it balances consistently high performance in the benchmark tasks with relatively straightforward training protocols, enabling fast replication with random restarts.

-We trained the CNN model on each split using the standard MSE loss as well as the Margin and BT contrastive losses.
-The mean and standard deviation of Spearman correlations between the model predictions and test set labels over 10 random restarts are shown in Fig. \ref{fig:flip_results}.
+We trained the CNN model on each split using the standard MSE loss and BT contrastive losses.
+The mean and standard deviation of Spearman correlations between the model predictions and test set labels over 10 random restarts are shown in Table \ref{tab:flip_results_combined}, third and fourth columns.
 By default, the FLIP datasets contain portions of sequences that are never mutated in any of the data (e.g., only 4 positions are mutated in the GB1 data, but the splits contain the full GB1 sequence of length 56).
 We found that including these unmodified portions of the sequence often did not improve, and sometimes hurt, the predictive performance of the CNN models while requiring significantly increased computational complexity.
 Therefore most of our results are reported using inputs that contain only sequence positions that are mutated in at least one train or test data point.
-We found that including the unmodified portions of sequences improved the performance for the Low-vs-High and 3-vs-Rest GB1 well splits, as well as the 1-vs-rest AAV split and so these results are reported in Fig. \ref{fig:flip_results}; in these cases we found both models trained with MSE and contrastive losses had improved performance.
+We found that including the unmodified portions of sequences improved the performance for the Low-vs-High and 3-vs-Rest GB1 well splits, as well as the 1-vs-rest AAV split and so these results are reported in Table \ref{tab:flip_results_combined}; in these cases we found both models trained with MSE and contrastive losses had improved performance.